maoratar1/SLAM/README.md

 - Factor graph.

-The data We are using is of KITTI's Benchmark Suite.
+The data we are using is of KITTI's Benchmark Suite.
 In this project we are trying to estimate a trajectory of a moving car that has a stereo camera on its roof, and it is filming its travel route.

+At the end of the project we will get a pretty food estimation for the car's trajectory while going through 3 stations: Deterministic estimation, Bundle Adjustment optimization and Loop Closure strengthening.

 ## KITTI's Benchmark